sabbir-ahmed-prince/git-it/readme.txt

-I can not write couple of lines
+I can not write couple of lines.
+More Text